Hvzec/alx-zero_day/0x03-git/README.md

-This is a readme file for GIT
+This is a readme file for GIT (updated)